Gabroz4/k-homelab/README.md

 | Storage            | Longhorn           |

 All configuration is deployed with standard `kubectl` except Nextcloud which uses Helm.
 No patches are applied to maximize reproducibility — pods are configured as-is in the YAML files.
+Server is only accessed through vpn + ssh.

 ### How it works